 - Call 205-945-0018, ext.
-307 or 800-822-2734, ext.
-307 - Speak to a consultant who will ask you specific questions about your child care needs - Receive by mail, email or fax a customized listing of child care providers along with educational materials
+317 or 800-822-2734, ext.
+317 - Speak to a consultant who will ask you specific questions about your child care needs - Receive by mail, email or fax a customized listing of child care providers along with educational materials

-How to Find Child Care Over the Internet 🌐
+How to Find Child Care Over the Internet

-- Visit Childcare Resources' website at: www.ccr-bhm.org/locate-child-care - Receive a customized listing of child care providers
+- Visit Childcare Resources' website at www.ccr-bhm.org - Click on Online Child Care Search - Receive a customized listing of child care providers